Quick Link to Ministries Sign-Up Form

 Robin Bleile, 419-668-1114

 Our parish has a group of people who serve others by praying for those in need of prayer.
-To have someone put on the prayer chain, please contact:
+To submit a prayer request, please use the Prayer Request form on this website, or contact:

 Marge Mitro, 419-668-4320